raphaelquast/EOmaps/docs/FAQ.rst

 .. note::

-  It is possible to plot **static snapshots** of a map to a Jupyter Notebook irrespective of the used backend by using `m.snapshot()`, e.g.:
+  It is possible to plot **static snapshots** of the current state of a map to a Jupyter Notebook irrespective of the used backend by using `m.snapshot()`, e.g.:

   .. code-block:: python